 Communication Intern at PFLAG in WASHINGTON, DC

-PFLAG National (Parents, Families and Friends of Lesbians and Gays) is a non-profit organization with over 200,000 members and supporters and over 350 affiliates in the United States.
+PFLAG National is the nation's largest organization for parents, families, friends and straight allies of lesbian, gay, bisexual, and transgender (LGBT) people.
+PFLAG National has more than 200,000 members and supporters and over 350 affiliates in the United States.
 This vast grassroots network is cultivated, resourced and serviced by the PFLAG National Office, the Board of Directors and 13 Regional Directors.
 In addition to our staff and volunteers, PFLAG also depends on graduate and undergraduate interns interested in LGBT issues, nonprofit communications, social media, and graphic design/branding.

-The Communications Intern will provide support to the Communications Department by :
+The Communications Intern will provide support to the Communications Director by :

 - Drafting blog entries, press releases, and other written materials;